 Unfortunately, despite the tooth’s capability to survive without the pulp, a swollen or infected pulp can negatively impact the tooth and overall oral health as the dentin-pulp complex rest on the pulp cell activity.

 Aside from forming the dentin, the pulp also supplies nutrients and moisture to the organic components of the dentin, perceived extreme temperatures, trauma, and pressures as pain, and forms the secondary dentin.

-To treat a swollen or infected pulp, an endodontic treatment must be employed.
+To treat a swollen or infected pulp, an endodontic treatment must be employed by dentist Honolulu.
 Endodontic treatment is a procedure made on the inside of a tooth to remove the bacteria or dead tissue.

 Drawn from the Greek word endo (inside) and odont (teeth), Endodontics is one of the nine dental specialties acknowledged by the American Dental Association.
 ADA adopted it in December 1983.

 Endodontics is in-charge with the pathology, morphology, and physiology of the dental pulp and tissues near or around it.
 The dental specialty also deals with the study and practice of the fundamental clinical sciences like etiology, the biology of the normal pulp, as well as the treatment of diseases and injuries involving the pulp and its periradicular tissues.

 Endodontic treatments are often employed for a cracked tooth, severe tooth pain, and other oral pains.
 Because of the extensive network of nerves in the mouth, the pain can travel to other tooth or even on the ear, neck, or head.

 Traumatic injuries, like a blow on a child’s secondary tooth, call for endodontic treatment as such injury can cause the tooth root’s development to cease.
 Swelling and pain can be indications of an infected or damaged pulp.

 An endodontist, a dentist who specializes in Endodontics, can perform a root canal treatment to save the tooth.